 Value-Based Lookalike Audience

-The first step will be to provide Facebook with a lifetime value for all customers within a data Custom Audience.
+The first step will be to provide Facebook with a lifetime value for all customers within a A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads..
 You should not focus only on the most valuable customers, but provide a comprehensive list to help differentiate the most valuable from the least valuable.

 You will then be able to create a value-based Lookalike Audience.
 This allows Facebook to focus on those who provide the most value when finding others across Facebook with similar characteristics.